 - Because only one donated kidney is necessary to replace two failed ones, living-donor kidney transplantation is possible, and it has advantages over cadaver kidneys that the Swedish Medical Center outlines.

 - Every twelve minutes, another name is added to the waiting list for a kidney in the U.S., according to American Transplant Foundation.

 - It also reports that since 1988, over 617,000 kidney transplants have taken place in the U.S.

 We broke down the costs of a kidney transplant into step-by-step bullets.
 These numbers come from the Milliman Research Report, which compiled and interpreted UNOS data from December 2014.
 Use these numbers as an estimation to help create a budget, but realize that a variety of factors will affect the overall cost of your procedure.

-Pre-transplant evaluation and testing is necessary to ensure the safety of the transplant.
-Pre-surgery costs include lab screening for donor compatibity, x-rays, and other tests.
+Pre-transplant evaluation and testing are necessary to ensure the safety of the transplant.
+Pre-surgery costs include lab screening for donor compatibility, x-rays, and other tests.